 Gardening Workdays: anyone willing to wield a wheelbarrow, dig holes for trees and bushes, lug heavy water buckets or simply hand-trim around stones on their knees is welcome!

-Stone Survey Photography Phase: our stone survey continues in the form of photography.
-Volunteers are needed: folks who enjoy being among the stones and recording their digital images, or helping someone else who will.
-A love of history, archaeology, culture, geology, dirt, and Portland people required.
+Stone Survey Photography Phase: Those who enjoy being among the stones and recording their digital images in a very structured manner are needed.
+An interest of history, archaeology, culture, geology, dirt, and Portland people required.